Accueil » Tips » Soothe your heartburn naturally with honey

 Honey, a natural antacid of interest to science

-Honey reduces inflammation
+Honey limits inflammation

 A synergy of bioactive agents